kodi-pvr/pvr.iptvsimple/README.md

 # IPTV Simple PVR

-IPTV Live TV and Radio PVR client addon for [Kodi](https://kodi.tv).
+IPTV Live TV and Radio PVR client addon for [Kodi](https://kodi.tv) with support for both Gzip and XZ compression of XMLTV.
 Supports catchup/archive streams if supported by the IPTV provider as well as streams from Kodi video add-ons.

 IPTV Simple will play back videos and streams using a number of different inputstreams.
 The options available, such as pause/resume, seeking, timshifting etc. will depend on both the provider of the streams and the inputstream used.
 For video on demand stream seeking will be enabled within the duration of the video regardless of the inputstream used.
 The differences occur with the playback of live and catchup streams.